 Our Guide to The Magic Kingdom for Beginners is an essential guide to The Magic Kingdom for first-time visitors & experienced travelers.
 Find out all you need to know about the Magic Kingdom to help plan a fantastic Disney World Vacation.
 Our Guide to The Magic Kingdom has been updated with all the latest 2021 information following Walt Disney World’s reopening.
 The guide includes all the latest news so you can have a great vacation in the Magic Kingdom during 2021.

-For Summer 2020 we have split our Guide to the Magic Kingdom into 2 parts:-
+For 2021 we have split our Guide to the Magic Kingdom into 2 parts:-

 - Part 1 Essential information if visiting the Magic Kingdom during the reopening of Walt Disney World.
-This section of the guide contains all the latest tips & tricks plus information on differences you will encounter during the reopening of Walt Disney World.
+This section of the guide contains all the latest tips & tricks, plus information on differences you will encounter during Walt Disney World’s reopening.

-Also, if you want to learn more about the changes you will encounter throughout Walt Disney World during the reopening period, visit our Guide to Walt Disney World Summer 2020.
+If you want to learn more about Walt Disney World in 2021, visit our 2021 Guide to Walt Disney World.

-Essential Information when visiting the Magic Kingdom during Summer 2020
+Essential Information when visiting the Magic Kingdom during 2021

-The Magic Kingdom reopened for guests on July 11th, but guests will experience a very different day from previously.
+The Magic Kingdom reopened for guests on July 11th, 2020, but guests experienced a very different day from previously.
+While some services have been slowly reintroduced, there remains a significant number of changes.
 However, this does not mean you can’t have a great time at the Magic Kingdom.
 Some of the changes guests will encounter include:

 - The Magic Kingdom will be subject to limited capacity.

-- You will need to reserve a place to visit the park.
-Initially, park attendance will be managed through a new park reservation system.
-To access the park, you must have a valid ticket and reservation.
+- You will need to reserve a place to visit the park through the Disney Park Pass reservation system.
+To access the park your first park each day, you must have a valid ticket and reservation.

 - Temperature screening will occur.
-Any guest with a temperature of 100.4 F or above, including there party, will not be allowed entry.
+Any guest with a 100.4 F or above temperature, including their party, will not be allowed entry.